Benoit Marion

-Benoit Marion (born December 11, 1995) is a Canadian football defensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
+Benoit Marion (born December 11, 1995) is a Canadian professional football defensive lineman for the Saskatchewan Roughriders of the Canadian Football League (CFL).

-Early life and education
+Early life

 Marion was born on December 11, 1995, in Montreal, Quebec.
 He attended André Grasset Cegep.
 Marion played U Sports football at Montreal from 2016 to 2019, appearing in 25 total games.
 In his college career he recorded 66.5 tackles, 19.5 tackles for loss, and 11 sacks, six of which came in his senior season.
 He also played junior ice hockey for the Quebec Remparts.